P50 28s Analyze →

 in ~30 seconds.

 Drop your slow SQL or EXPLAIN ANALYZE plan into the panel below.
 We classify the shape and return a markdown review with index DDL, write-path cost, p95 estimate, and rollback.
 Median 28 seconds.
 No row data leaves your network — schema text and query text only.
+New here?
+See a sample DBA review or read how we analyze EXPLAIN plans.

 INPUT · SQL OR EXPLAIN QD-DEMO · LIVE